 Peach Springs will be your place to sleep before you go to Havasupai.
 Please book your hotel well in advance because the rooms are limited.

 Day 10 of Arizona Road Trip Itinerary – Havasupai Waterfalls Day 1

-READ THIS PARAGRAPH/DISCLAIMER PLEASE: First of all, you must have a permit to Havasu Falls.
-Read how to buy a permit in this article.
+First of all, you must have a permit to Havasu Falls.
 Furhermore, if you are not ready to sleep in a tent, you can skip days 10-12 and just extend your stay in Sedona, Grand Canyon, or Page.
-In those places, you will have a lot of things to do (please check our organized tours recommendations in each of the section above).
-We are only suggesting the most beautiful places in Arizona and couldn’t skip Havasupai, but we are also aware it’s not for everyone.
+In those places, you will have a lot of things to do.
+We only suggest the most beautiful places in Arizona and couldn’t skip Havasupai, but we know it’s not a hike for everyone.
 Please feel free to adjust this itinerary to your expectations and abilities to make 10-miles one mile hike and stay within your comfort zone.
 Or you can visit some fabulous places in Utah, which we described in Utah National Parks Road Trip Itinerary.

 Day 11 of Arizona Road Trip Itinerary – Havasu Falls Day 2

 If you feel good after sleeping in the tent and the weather is good, we recommend going to Beaver Falls.
 This hike is not that easy but worth doing.
 It will take you most of the day, and you should start early to catch the best sun in the waterfall (you can check all the details in our article focused on photography: Havasu Creek Waterfalls Photography Guide.
 On the way to Beaver, you will have a chance to admire incredible Mooney Falls also.
 If you feel good after getting back from Beaver hike, it might be a good idea to visit Havasu Falls at sunset.
 Otherwise just spend another evening in the hammock at the river.
 It’s very unique experience!

 Day 12 of Arizona Road Trip Itinerary – Havasupai Waterfalls Day 3

 On the third day of your life experience in Havasupai, we suggest doing some swimming in Havasu Falls.
 Water gets warmer after 9:30 am, depending on the season, and early in the morning, it shouldn’t be that crowded.
 After having some relax in breathtaking Havasu Falls, you can go further in the direction of Supai village to admire Fifty Foot Falls and Little Navajo Falls.
 Those waterfalls are also great for swimming and bathing in the water.
 Even in October, we were able to spend there a couple of hours.

 Day 13 of Arizona Road Trip Itinerary – Route 66 – Hackberry, Kingman

 On that day, you have to get back from Havasupai to Hilltop Parking.
-Most of people will hike up.
+Most people will hike up.
 Some of them will try to catch a helicopter or at least put the luggage on the mules.
-Whatever are your plans for this day, you should start packing your camping early in the morning, the latest just after the sunrise.
+Whatever are your plans for this day, you should start packing your camping early in the morning, the latest just after sunrise.
 Please remember that you will be going up in the sun.
-In this itinerary, we assumed that you start early and have time to see some other parts of route 66.
-Still, optionally if the day is really hot and temperature high, we suggest to skip this part and wait with hike till early afternoon to avoid overheating your body on the hike up.
+The hike up from Havasu to the parking lot can take you up to 5-8 hours, depending on your fitness level and the weather.

 But we are sure that you will make it in the first part of the day and will have time to drive route 66 to Kingman for the night.
 On your way, don’t miss a fantastic stop in Hackberry.
 You will find there a lot of route 66 history artifacts like old cars and memorabilia.
 It’s an incredible opportunity to take amazing pictures.

 If you are making your road trip in the fall or spring, you have a great chance to soak in beautiful Arizona Hot Springs.
 This place is still not very popular, so there is a chance to avoid crowds.
 The good idea is to be there around noon, mainly because it requires 1-2 hours of hiking one way from the parking lot.
-The hike itself is also fascinating, and you can do it in two different ways – we described everything in detail in the Arizona Natural Hot Springs article on our blog.
+The hike itself is also fascinating, and you can do it in two different ways – we described everything in detail in the Arizona Natural Hot Springs article.

-Getting back from Arizona Hot Springs to Las Vegas, you can’t omit legendary Hoover Dam.
+Getting back from Arizona Hot Springs to Las Vegas, you can’t omit the legendary Hoover Dam.
 You will be passing it on your right heading to Vegas.
 Two options are possible.
 You can just stop by or take a tour – it depends on how much time do you have for this place.